ben-xo/vu2/README.md

 1) Set up Arduino Studio (or arduino-cli)
 2) Install FastLED lib
 3) REPLACE FastLED lib with the version from https://github.com/ben-xo/FastLED .
-My version has modifications to enable interrupts in certain places in order to not drop samples. *You need to be on the avr-interrupts branch.*
+My version has modifications to enable interrupts in certain places in order to not drop samples.
+4) Make sure the modified FastLED is checked out to the branch `feature/experiment-show2-for-looping`
-4) Load vu3.ino into Arduino Studio
+5) Load vu3.ino into Arduino Studio
-5) edit config.h . set your strip length. maybe comment out the DEBUG defines if i left them uncommented
+6) edit config.h . set your strip length. maybe comment out the DEBUG defines if i left them uncommented
-6) program the arduino over USB. (or use ./build-and-upload.sh if you went with arduino-cli)
+7) program the arduino over USB. (or use ./build-and-upload.sh if you went with arduino-cli)

-For extra performance, you can install avr-gcc@11 (e.g. from Mac Homebrew) and configure arduino-cli to use it.
-You get faster interrupts!
+*N.B* You may want to upgrade avr-gcc to version 11.
+Setting this up is out of scope of the README.

+Rough instructions for that:
+* `brew install arduino-cli`
+* `brew install avr-gcc@11`
+* `brew link avr-gcc@11`
+* modify `~/Library/Arduino15/packages/arduino/hardware/avr/1.8.3/platform.txt` - change `compiler.path` to `/usr/local/bin/`
+* use `./build-and-upload.sh` instead of Arduio Studio to program the chip

 Finally
 -------